sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 As with the other drifts, a simple solution to a concept drift is to retrain the ML model with the new production data.

+##  Relation Between Covariate Shift and Prior Probability Shift

+Interestingly, there are use-cases where a covaraite shift results in a prior probability shift, and where it does not.
+An example of the former is a spam algorithm trained on emails at a small business and then used to detect spam at a large Fortune 500 company.
+The words and types of spam emails may change (covariate shift) in the larger company resulting in a higher proportion of spam emails (prior probability shift).
+An example of the latter is the click-through rate for specific content that may not change (no prior probability shift) even when the surrounding content is updated (covariate shift).

 ##  Monitor Transient   ML Model Performance Changes